tkunstek/serverless-authentication-boilerplate/README.md

 # Serverless Authentication

-**Work in progress.** This project is aimed to be generic authentication boilerplate / component for Serverless framework (http://www.serverless.com).
+This project is aimed to be generic authentication boilerplate for Serverless framework (http://www.serverless.com).

-## Boilerplate is updated for Serverless v.0.5 but not yet fully tested

 Test page that uses this boilerplate in backend: http://laardee.github.io/serverless-authentication-gh-pages

+## Boilerplate is updated for Serverless v.0.5

+**Issues with Serverless v.0.5**

 For now you need to do some manual adjustment with Custom Authorizer and CORS in AWS Console.
+Project install with name parameter doesn't seem to work either, so boilerplate is installed with default name 'serverless-authentication-boilerplate'.

 ## Installation